DAVID J. WILLIS ATTORNEY

 Due Diligence by the Investor Prior to Foreclosure

-As far as researching title is concerned, every professional investor should ultimately acquire the skills to go to the real property records in the county clerk’s office and do this unaided.
-One should obtain copies of the warranty deed and any deeds of trust or other lien instruments.
-Alternatively, a down-date report from a title company may be requested.
+As far as researching title is concerned, obtaining a title report is a good idea.
+One should also obtain copies of the warranty deed and any deeds of trust or other lien instruments.

 If more information is needed about the property itself, one can contact the trustee named in the Notice of Trustee’s Sale.
 Trustees vary in their level of cooperation but are often willing to provide additional information if they have it.
 They may have a copy of an inspection report on the property which they may be willing to share.
 One might even be able to arrange to view the property if it is unoccupied.